 Dessert tacos anyone?
 What about a creamy, sweet pie?
 Hold the cream cheese and bring on the bananas!
 Bananas make great replacements to cream cheese because they’re dense, sweet and incredibly satisfying.
 When blended with a touch of non-dairy milk, they make an awesome replacement to cream cheese (or even sour cream) in dessert recipes like pies.

 Bananas are great to use in smoothies where you don’t want to use dairy-based yogurts.
 They’re creamy, sweet and will help thicken up your smoothie naturally.
-Plus, there’s no need for added sugars when using bananas (that some commercial yogurts contain), and there’s no lactose, milk proteins, or other hard to digest dairy ingredients.
+Plus, there’s no need for added sugars when using bananas (that some commercial yogurts contain), and there are no lactose, milk proteins, or other hard to digest dairy ingredients.
 For a creamier and thicker texture, peel your ripe bananas, cut into cubes (or break into halves).
 Then freeze these in glass containers or BPA-free to-go containers for ease of use.

 Try this trick out in: The Perfect Chocolate Banana Smoothie, Dark Chocolate, Peanut Butter and Banana Blizzard, Healthy Pumpkin Pie Detox Smoothie, The Winter Glow Smoothie, Energy-Boosting Vegan Superfood Protein Shake, and Cacao Nibs Cherry Smoothie.